Mixing times for the TASEP on the circle: Last passage times and transversal fluctuations of geodesics

 \subsection{Upper and lower bounds on last passage times in i.i.d.\ environments}

 We start by recalling results on the last passage time for flat and steep geodesics in i.i.d.\ environments.
-The following result can be found as formula (3) and (4) in \cite{BHS:Binfinite}, and Theorem~2 in \cite{BGHK:BetaEnsembles} for the lower bound in \eqref{eq:StatementSteepLower}.
+The following result can be found as formula (2) and (3) in \cite{BHS:Binfinite} -- see also \cite{LR:BetaEnsembles} for the original proof by Ledoux and Rider -- and Theorem~2 in \cite{BGHK:BetaEnsembles} for the lower bound in \eqref{eq:StatementSteepLower}.